Leonardpepa/Distributed-Systems/lab2/README.md

 - navigate to folder Server_ATM and read the README.md
 - navigate to folder Client_ATM and read the README.md

-First run the database and the server and then you cna run the client
+First run the database and the server and then you can run the client